 They are very hardworking and dedicated, and they strive to be ahead of others in many ways.

 INFJs and Medical School Exams

 They are perfectionists and are often among the toppers in any medical exam.

-They have very simple and matured dressing style.
+They have a very simple and mature dressing style.

 INFJ Friends in Medical School

 INFJs do not joke with friendships and rarely engage in any.
 But when they do, will strive to make sure they and their friends succeed in medical school.

 They are often among the most religious/spiritual of the 16 personality types in medical school and are often seen making effort to carry all their friends along.

 Also, Read; THE UNFORESEEN: Doctors Get Depressed Too

 10. The Healer; INFPs in Medical School